 Errol became an overnight sensation with the release of 1935's Captain Blood.

-Although Errol was only fifty when he suffered from a massive heart attack aboard the yacht that had become his home during his final years, the autopsy showed he had the body of a seventy-five-year-old man.
+Although Errol was only fifty when he suffered from a massive heart attack at the home of Dr. Grant Gould at 1310 Burnaby Street, Vancouver, Canada.
+The autopsy showed he had the body of a seventy-five-year-old man.

 Errol ranked #86 in Empire magazine's 100 Sexiest Stars in Film History.